 Tell us a bit about yourself.

-I am a Tamil.
-And there were a lot of problems for Tamils in Sri Lanka.
-There was a bad civil war there and many, many people died.
+I am Tamil.
+There are many problems for Tamils in Sri Lanka and so I came to the UK to claim asylum.
+There was a bad civil war there and many people died.
 I lost a lot of family members and if I had stayed I would have died too.
-I left in 1999 and lived in London for two years, then I came to Liverpool.
+I could not go back to Sri Lanka.
+There are too many problems there.

 What do you do in your spare time?